bearstech/e2find/README.md

 ![e2find vs. find block offsets](perf/compare-offset.png?raw=true)

-The operation is much faster on spindles (45 vs. 470 sec) and most importantly puts much less I/O pressure by using sequential accesses and far less IOPS.
+The operation is much faster on spindles (45 vs. 470 sec) and most importantly puts much less I/O pressure by using mostly sequential accesses and far less I/O operations.
 See the [perf/ folder](perf/) for complete reports.

 Memory required will depend on the number of allocated inodes, number of folders and the average file name size.
 On a 9M inodes filesystem with